Oberammergau Passion Play Pilgrimage

 After breakfast, we will leave Oberammergau behind and drive north to Munich (city of the monks), the capital of Bavaria.
 Upon arrival, your local guide will take you on a guided tour which will include: visit the twin-towered Frauenkirche where we will celebrate Mass today.
 The Frauenkirche; the Church of Our Lady, is the most familiar landmark of old Munich.
 Step foot on Marienplatz with its world famous "Glockenspiel".
 Continue on to view the town hall, and the magnificent boulevard Feldherrenhalle Ludwigsstrasse Siegestor, created by King Ludwig I in the middle of the 19th century.
 Pass by the Residenz, the palace of the kings of Bavaria, and the Hofgarten.
 Enjoy some free time for lunch, shopping or perhaps enjoy a stein of bier at the famous Munich Hoffbrau.
 Dinner and overnight.

-Saturday, July 9, 2020 Return from Munich to your hometown (or continue touring)
+Day 10, Thursday, July 7: Return from Munich to your hometown

 Today we fondly say Auf Wiedersehen to Germany, say farewell to your fellow pilgrims and new friends!
 Although its an end of this journey, graces and blessings from our pilgrimage will last a lifetime.